GennadNY/privateEndpoint/privateendpoint.md

 ### Create Virtual Network

-In this section, you will create a Virtual Network and the subnet to host the VM that is used to access your Private Link resource.
+In this section, you will create a Virtual Network in the location\region where you will create your Private Endpoint later in the tutorial, and the subnet to host the VM that is used to access your Private Link resource.
 1. On the upper-left side of the screen, select **Create a resource** > **Networking** > **Virtual network**.
 2. In **Create virtual network**, enter or select this information: